 WHAT VS WHOM?

 “It’s not what you know, it’s who you know” has always been an unsettling phrase.
 It implies that one can dream up any fantasy project, and if you happen to be the CEO’s nephew or are dating a US Senator, your project is a go.
 But, what we discovered was that our strategic plan to support the launch of the Anna, Age Eight Institute, backed by reams of data, research and practical experience, became a reality only because of our relationship with political leaders.
 The good news is that these relationships were new, and developed through our work, and not because either of us come from politically connected families.

-As you begin to build your local county 100% Community initiative, be aware that it will benefit greatly from knowing both local elected officials and stakeholders like the university president, but you can also find powerful allies within state government, both elected folks and those running state agencies.
+As you begin to build your local county 100% New Mexico initiative, be aware that it will benefit greatly from knowing both local elected officials and stakeholders like the university president, but you can also find powerful allies within state government, both elected folks and those running state agencies.
 This section is devoted to getting you in touch with powerful people with resources, including invaluable “unofficial leaders.”

 We did our best to stay practical and focused, so you don’t have to wonder, “Why the heck should I be trying to get an appointment with the head of Human Services in the state capital when I live 500 miles away?”